Location: 96 McDonald Road

 Colchester StoryWalk TM

-At the Cohen Woodlands location, this provides an opportunity for visitors to walk and read a book to youngsters focused on nature or wildlife.
-At the last station, visitors may take one of the activity sheets related to the book.
+At the Cohen Woodlands location, this provides an opportunity for visitors to walk and read to youngsters a book focused on nature, gardening or wildlife.
 This literacy, fitness and nature initiative is a partnership between the Cragin Memorial Library, Colchester Children's Collaborative (C3), Colchester Garden Club, Colchester Land Trust and the Community Wildlife Habitat of Colchester.
 Books will be changed on a periodic basis.
-It is recommended children wear sneakers or closed shoes.
+It is recommended children wear sneakers or closed-toed shoes.
+The StoryWalk begins at the right side of the field from the parking lot and continues across the back of the field from right to left.